vekatze/neut/book/src/statements.md

 }
 ```

-`import` can only be at the top of a file.
+`import` can only appear at the top of a file.

 Every item in `import` is something like the following: